 Finance secretary Ashok Chawla announced that the government is likely to offer cash instead of bonds to State-run oil firms for compensating them for selling fuel at lower than market prices, as per media reports.
 However, no decision has been taken on the compensation amount.

-On Monday, 21 December 2009, the Dow Jones Industrial Average was up 85 points while the S&P 500 and the Nasdaq Composite were up 12 points and 26 points respectively after a Bill to overhaul the
+On Monday, 21 December 2009, the Dow Jones Industrial Average was up 85 points while the S&P 500 and the Nasdaq Composite were up 12 points and 26 points respectively after a Bill to overhaul the US healthcare system, which is perceived as less damaging to industry profits than expected, passed a crucial test in the US Senate.

 Meanwhile, rating agency Moody’s cut Greece’s debt to ‘A2’ from ‘A1’ over soaring deficits, becoming the third major rating agency to downgrade the highly-indebted country’s rating this month.
-Moody’s has kept
+Moody’s has kept Greece on a negative outlook.
+Its rating is still two notches above that of Fitch and S&P, which earlier this month cut their rating on the indebted country to ‘BBB+’, the euro area’s lowest level.

 The Confederation of British Industry raised its 2010 economic growth forecast and said that the Bank of England may pause its bond-purchase plan in February 2010.
-Meanwhile, policy-makers have pledged to print £200 billion of new money to stoke spending and shake off
+Meanwhile, policy-makers have pledged to print £200 billion of new money to stoke spending and shake off Britain’s longest recession on record.

 In premarket trading, the Dow was trading 43 points higher.